Calling 999

 They will ask:

 The address/location that you give is very important in helping the ambulance to reach the patient as quickly as possible.
-If you are in a rural countryside area, having your map reference or postcode to hand will be a big help.
+If you are in a rural countryside area, having your map reference, postcode or what3words address to hand will be a big help.

 You will also be asked for information relating to the type of incident: